Centralized backup management across cloud resources

 Key contributions

-I was responsible for driving the end-to-end experience of how users discover, use, and manage GCBDR backups within GCE.
+End-to-end designs for how users discover, enable, and manage GCBDR backups within Compute Engine

 Opportunity